Expansion into Cannabis Breeding

 This strain shortage and lack of new breeding ventures has led to industry complications and frustration for patients.
 To be unique in the medical cannabis market is problematic as multiple MMCs are providing the same strains, especially with the proliferation of availability in states like Colorado.
 To truly offer something exclusive to patients, the best option is to breed per the law.

-The final goal and focus for Grant Pharms in breeding are the effects and quality improvement of certain strains that have lost their luster over the years.
-Wollert is hopeful he will be able to invigorate specific traits that are already so appreciated in certain strains such as Sour Diesel or White Widow.
-“I see an opportunity there to be nostalgic and create something new,” Wollert says of this revitalization effort.
+The final goal and focus for Grant Pharms’ breeding endeavors is the effects and quality improvement of certain strains that have lost their luster over the years.
+Wollert is hopeful he will be able to invigorate specific traits that are already so appreciated in certain strains, such as Sour Diesel or White Widow.
+Of this revitalization effort, Wollert says, “I see an opportunity there to be nostalgic and create something new.”

 These are all first-generation plants that show so much promise Grant is going to continue selectively breeding them to hone desired dominant traits whether flavor, physical effect, plant structure, or resistance to bugs and mold.
-The varied genetic input Grant Pharms already has available in their established 25 or so strains offers a wide realm of selective breeding possibilities.
+The varied genetic input Grant Pharms already has available in an established 25 or so strains, offers a wide realm of selective breeding possibilities.

-As their new strains become available to the community, Wollert hopes to educate patients on the realistic timeline and long-term investment that goes into breeding.
-While everyone at Grant Pharms is thrilled with the beginning of this operation, and there are steady plans to continue, the creation of a completely new strain can take several years and is a lengthy endeavor.
-Wollert hopes to give insight to patients into the 3–4 months it takes to grow a plant and then 2 or 3 plant life cycles, potentially years, necessary to produce an original strain.
-The soon to be released Blueberry and Taffie cross is a fitting example for the community on realistic breeding timelines.
-Grant Pharms will continue to refine this cross for another 2–3 rounds of breeding as specific traits are enhanced and only after that will it result in an original strain as opposed to a mix of the parents.
+As the new strains become available to the community, Wollert hopes to educate patients on the realistic timeline and long-term investment that goes into breeding.
+While everyone at Grant Pharms is thrilled with the beginning of this operation—and there are steady plans to continue—the creation of a completely new strain can take several years and is a lengthy endeavor.
+Wollert hopes to give insight to patients into the 3–4 months it takes to grow a plant and then the 2 or 3 plant life cycles (potentially years) necessary to produce an original strain.
+The released Blueberry and Taffie cross is a fitting example for the community on realistic breeding timelines.
+Grant Pharms will continue to refine this cross for another 2–3 rounds of breeding, as specific traits are enhanced and only after that will it result in an original strain, as opposed to a mix of the parents.

-This timeline can be discouraging to some because of the years required as an investment, however Wollert sees it as a necessity in the industry as MMCs are currently limiting patients with decreased availability of product.
-The reality is some MMCs are bringing in illegally purchased seeds from non-registered growers.
-Aside from the illegality in creating new products this way, it can be frustrating and dangerous for patients as they are looking in on either a limited market or purchasing illegally created products to try and manage their medical issues.
-Their venture into breeding will allow Grant Pharms to positively impact the market by providing a safer and legal substitute to patients and MMCs.
+The years-long timeline investment can be discouraging to some breeders, however, Wollert sees it as a necessity in the industry as MMCs are currently limiting patients with decreased availability of product.
+The reality is, some MMCs are bringing in illegally purchased seeds from non-registered growers.
+Aside from the illegality in creating new products this way, it can be frustrating and dangerous for patients to try to manage their medical issues with inconsistent products.
+The venture into breeding will allow Grant Pharms to positively impact the market by providing a safer and legal substitute to patients and MMCs.

-Throughout their expansion, Grant Pharms will continue to prioritize patient care first.
-They are truly taking the long view about the investment required by this journey.
+Throughout the expansion, Grant Pharms will continue to prioritize patient care first.
+We are truly taking the long view about the investment required by this journey.
 It takes years to develop a groundbreaking new strain and to create something exceptional.
-With several rounds of breeding already underway, they hope in the next year to have strains available that are innovative enough to move away from the current overdone strains, while being medically relevant enough to change patients’ lives.
-Ultimately, Wollert says, “Without patients no medical marijuana center is doing anything, so we need to be taking care of these people.
-It’s all about the patients.”
+With several rounds of breeding already underway, we hope to continue to have strains available that are innovative enough to move away from the current, overdone strains, while being medically relevant enough to change patients’ lives.